looqbox/looqbox-backend-challenge/README.md

 - **query**: String, mandatory
 - **sort**: String/Enum, optional (to the user), defaults to <u>alphabetical</u> sorting in case the parameter is not provided

-The idea behind this endpoint is to be able to search by pokémons by their name - the user will send a **part** (any part) of the pokémon **name** to this endpoint, and the service must reply with a list of the pokémons.
+The idea behind this endpoint is to be able to search by pokémons by their name - the user will send a **part** (any part) of the pokémon **name** as the `query` param to this endpoint, and the service must reply with a list of the pokémons.
 The search must be case **insensitive**.

-The users have to have the possibility to also specify what kind of sorting they want, and the service must comply and sort the pokémon list by the specified order (more on sort types below).
-The returned JSON must comply with the following format (the pokemon names are just an example):
+Also, the user has to have the possibility to also specify what kind of sorting they want, and the service must comply and sort the pokémon list by the specified order (more on sort types below).
+The returned JSON must comply with the following format (the pokémon names are just an example):

 ```JSON
 {